Argo Group International (NASDAQ:ARGO) Coverage Initiated by Analysts at StockNews.com

-Equities research analysts at StockNews.com started coverage on shares of Argo Group International (NASDAQ:ARGO – Get Rating) in a note issued to investors on Monday.
-The brokerage set a “hold” rating on the stock.
+StockNews.com began coverage on shares of Argo Group International (NASDAQ:ARGO – Get Rating) in a research note published on Sunday morning.
+The brokerage issued a hold rating on the stock.

 About Argo Group International